Pr0methean/BetterRandom/README.md

 Javadocs for the latest snapshot, including both public and protected members (to support your subclassing), are at [pr0methean.github.io](https://pr0methean.github.io/).

+These Javadocs are for the Java 8+ branch; the Java 7 branch differs only in that `java.util.SplittableRandom`, `java.util.stream.*` and `java.util.function.*` are replaced with their backported counterparts (whose full names begin with `java8` instead of `java`) in [StreamSupport](https://sourceforge.net/projects/streamsupport/), which is an extra dependency for the Java 7 branch.

 # Design philosophy: don't take chances on randomness

 Many standard tests of randomness amount to Monte Carlo simulations.
 And since widespread